Herobone/Cloudflare-DDNS/README.md

 It fetches the external IP from [myexternalip.com](https://myexternalip.com/) and then saves it in a DNS record in your cloudflare account.

+## Key features
+- Minimal Docker image (*< 7 MB*)
+- Multiarch support (ARM64, ARMv7, ARMv6, x86, x64)
+- One throw (Only executed once)
+- Commandline support
+- Fast and reliable

+This container runs once, because often multiple runs are not needed.

+I personally use it in [Virtual Machines on GCP](https://cloud.google.com/compute).
+Those are either preempted or restarted at least once a day.
+So there i no need for running a script periodically.

+For a usecase have a look at [Cloud Craft](https://github.com/Herobone/CloudCraft) a cheap Minecraft Server that runs on GCP architecture

 ## Install module

 ```bash